Christian mysticism: Threefold path

-These stages correspond to body (soma), soul (psyche), and spirit (pneuma).
-In 869, the 8th Ecumenical Council reduced the image of the human to only body and soul but within mystics a model of three aspects continued.
 The three aspects later became purgative, illuminative, and unitive in the western churches and prayer of the lips, the mind, the heart in the eastern churches.

-Purification and illumination of the noetic faculty are preparations for the vision of God.
-Without this preparations it is impossible for man's selfish love to be transformed into selfless love.
+Purification and illumination of the mind are preparations for the vision of God.
+Without these preparations it is impossible for man's selfish love to be transformed into selfless love.
 This transformation takes place during the higher level of the stage of illumination called theoria, literally meaning vision, in this case vision by means of unceasing and uninterrupted memory of God.
 Those who remain selfish and self-centered with a hardened heart, closed to God's love, will not see the glory of God in this life.
 However, they will see God's glory eventually, but as an eternal and consuming fire and outer darkness.